manuzagra/CppND-Capstone-Snake-Game/README.md

   * [X] The project demonstrates an understanding of C++ functions and control structures.
     * Everywhere in the project.
 There are control, loops, good software design...
   * [X] The project reads data from a file and process the data, or the program writes data to a file.
-    * Configuration is read from a file.
+    * Configuration is read from a file so you do not have to compile it every time you change it.
   * [ ] The project accepts user input and processes the input.
   * [X] The project uses data structures and immutable variables.
-    * Constant variables as part of the classes.
+    * Constant variables as part of the classes, for example, configuration.h or game_object.h
 * Object Oriented Programming [5/3]
   * [X] One or more classes are added to the project with appropriate access specifiers for class members.
     * GameObject, Snake, Food, Configuration.